Seattle Mariners: Radio and television

-The Mariners' flagship radio station is KIRO-AM (710 ESPN Radio), which previously broadcast Mariners contests from 1985 to 2002.
-Former flagship stations include KOMO (2003–2008), and KVI-AM 570 (1977–1984).
-Television rights are held by Root Sports Northwest.
-During the 2016 season, the Mariners averaged a 5.84 rating and 103,000 viewers on primetime TV broadcasts.
-In years past, Mariners games have also appeared in Seattle on over-the-air stations KING-TV, KIRO-TV, KTZZ-TV (now KZJO), and KSTW.
-Selected Mariners games are also available on Canadian television, due to an agreement between Root Sports Northwest and Rogers Sportsnet Pacific.
+The Mariners' flagship radio station is KIRO-AM, which previously broadcast Mariners contests from 1985 to 2002.
+Former flagship stations include KOMO, from 2003 to 2008, and KVI from 1977 to 1984.
+Television rights are held by MLB Local Media beginning in 2026.
+Games had been broadcast on cable network Root Sports Northwest, which the Mariners own.
+The team announced they would shutter the station after the 2025 season.
+In the past, Mariners games appeared in Seattle on over-the-air stations KING, KIRO, KTZZ, and KSTW.
+Selected Mariners games are also available on Canadian television due to an agreement between Root Sports Northwest and Rogers Sportsnet Pacific.

-Since 2013, Rick Rizzs and Aaron Goldsmith have called games on the radio.
-The television broadcasts are anchored by play-by-play announcer Dave Sims and color commentator (and former Mariners player) Mike Blowers.
-Seattle radio personality Matt Pitman hosts the post-game show on the Mariners' radio network, along with clubhouse reporter Shannon Drayer.
-Spanish-language radio broadcast duties are handled by Alex Rivera.
+The Mariners made significant changes to their broadcast team in 2025, following the departure of long-time announcer Dave Sims in November 2024.
+Rick Rizzs is the primary radio play-by-play announcer with color commentator Gary Hill Jr. Aaron Goldsmith is the television play-by-play announcer, with a rotating group of commentators, including Angie Mentink and former Mariner players Jay Buhner, Ryan Rowland-Smith, and Dave Valle.
+Brad Adam and Jen Mueller are television reporters and hosts.
+Shannon Drayer is the radio pre-game and post-game host and clubhouse reporter.
+Steve Guasch is the Spanish-language radio broadcaster.

-The Mariners' broadcast team for 2010 featured Dave Niehaus and Rizzs—back for their 32nd and 23rd seasons with the club, respectively—as well as Sims and Blowers.
-For the first three innings of each game, Niehaus worked the television broadcast with Blowers while Rizzs and Sims handled radio duties; after the third inning, Niehaus and Sims traded places.
-Niehaus, who had broadcast for the Mariners since their inaugural season of 1977, died on November 10, 2010.
-For the 2011 season, Dave Niehaus' duties in the broadcast booth were filled by a collection of former Mariners broadcasters such as Ron Fairly, Ken Levine, and Ken Wilson; and former Mariners' players such as Dave Valle, Dan Wilson, Jay Buhner, and Dave Henderson.
+Dave Niehaus broadcast for the Mariners since their 1977 inaugural season until he died on November 10, 2010.
+For the 2011 and 2012 seasons, Niehaus's broadcast duties were filled by a collection of former Mariners broadcasters such as Ron Fairly, Ken Levine, and Ken Wilson and former Mariners players including Buhner, Valle, Dave Henderson, and Dan Wilson.

-Tom Hutyler has been the Mariners' public address announcer since 1987, first at the Kingdome, and presently at T-Mobile Park.
-While KOMO 1000 AM was the Mariners' flagship radio station, Hutyler occasionally hosted the post-game radio show.
+Tom Hutyler has been the Mariners' public address announcer since 1987, first at the Kingdome and now at T-Mobile Park.
+When KOMO AM was the Mariners' flagship radio station, Hutyler occasionally hosted the post-game radio show.